-Net loans and advances are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-They arise when the Banking Group provides money to a debtor with no intention of trading the loans and advances.
-The loans and advances are initially recognised at fair value plus transaction costs that are directly attributable to the issue of the loan or advance.
-They are subsequently measured at amortised cost using the effective interest method, unless specifically designated on initial recognition at fair value through profit or loss.
+Loans and advances are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+Loans and advances are initially recognised at fair value plus transaction costs directly attributable to the issue of the loan or advance, which are primarily brokerage/mortgage origination fees.
+Subsequently, they are measured at amortised cost using the effective interest method, net of any provision for credit impairment.